wechaty/docusaurus/docusaurus/docs/puppet-providers/service.md

 Wechaty Puppet Service Token Gateway is a gateway for converting the Wechaty Puppet Provider to a Wechaty Puppet Service.
 Read more about tokens and usage [here](https://wechaty.js.org/2021/01/14/wechaty-puppet-service/).

-Learn about all puppet services provided by the Wechaty Community [here](puppet-services/overview.mdx).
+Learn more about all puppet services provided by the Wechaty Community in [puppet service overview](puppet-services/overview.mdx).

 ## Usage